denialtek/XToys-Guide/docs/script-creation/javascript.md

 ```

 ## registerTrigger(jsonData, functionReference) Method
-The registerTrigger(jsonData, functionReference) method can be used to set up an XToys Trigger from Javascript.
-The easiest way of finding out the correct JSON format is to use the 'Add XToys Trigger' menu item when editing the Javascript.
+The registerTrigger(jsonData, functionReference) method can be used to set up an XToys Trigger from JavaScript.
+The easiest way of finding out the correct JSON format is to use the 'Add XToys Trigger' menu item when editing the JavaScript.
 The function will be called any time the trigger is fired and will include a map of trigger data.

 Sample:
 ```javascript